acumos/on-boarding/docs/user-guide.rst

 **4: Onboarding ONNX and PFA models**
 -------------------------------------

-Onboard ONNX and PFA model consists only of an upload of the model as there is no micro-service creation for the moment.
+Onboard PFA model consists only of an upload (web_onboarding) of the model as there is no micro-service creation for the moment.

-Please refer to the following user guide

-`On-Boarding ONNX and PFA Model user guide <onboarding-ONNX-PFA-guide.html>`_
+Please refer to the following user guide to on-board ONNX models `Acumos ONNX client user guide <https://pypi.org/project/onnx4acumos/>`_

 **5: On-Boarding docker image model or docker URI model**
 ---------------------------------------------------------